View all Degrees

 Page Contents

 Note: This page provides a general overview.
 For complete and accurate information, please refer to our M.Eng.
-Handbook consult the M.Eng.
+Handbook or consult the M.Eng.
 Student Services Coordinator.
 For current course offerings and information, refer to the Cornell University Registrar: Courses of Study

 Program Requirements

-A minimum of 30 credit hours of course and project work is required for the M.Eng. degree in Civil and Environmental Engineering.
-Program core course requirements for each of the three major concentrations are provided in Appendix B. The remainder of each student’s program is designed and approved individually in consultation with an academic advisor based on their professional aspirations.
+Program core course requirements for each of the three major concentrations are provided, students round off their studies via engineering and general electives.
+Each student’s program is designed and approved individually in consultation with an academic advisor based on their professional aspirations.

 Environmental Engineering Core Courses